What is DFARS?

-Any contractor that works with the DoD is required to comply with DFARS, or they risk being subject to the penalties of non-compliance.
-Therefore, it is essential that any contractor interested in pursuing DoD contracts understand DFARS compliance requirements and how to meet and maintain them.
+Any contractor who works with the DoD is required to comply with DFARS or risk being subject to the penalties of non-compliance.
+Therefore, any contractor interested in pursuing DoD contracts must understand DFARS compliance requirements and meet and maintain them.

 Currently, there are 26 countries that are considered DFARS compliant, as laid out by DFARS 225.872-1.
 These countries include:

 This requirement addresses who has access to what information.
-Basic security requirements include limiting system access to only authorized users (3.1.1) or limiting access to specific types of system functions to the appropriate personnel (3.1.2).
+Basic security requirements include limiting system access to only authorized users (3.1.1) or restricting access to specific system functions to the appropriate personnel (3.1.2).

-For the full list of Access Control security requirements and detailed descriptions, read pages 69-75 of NIST 800-171 publication.
+For the complete list of Access Control security requirements and detailed descriptions, read pages 69-75 of NIST 800-171 publication.

 NIST 800-171 3.2.1 explains that this requirement “ensures that managers, systems administrators, and users of organizational systems are made aware of the security risks associated with their activities and of the applicable policies, standards, and procedures related to the security of those systems.”

-For the full list of Awareness and Training security requirements and detailed descriptions, read pages 76 of NIST 800-171 publication.
+For the complete list of Awareness and Training security requirements and detailed descriptions, read pages 76 of NIST 800-171 publication.